devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 }
 ```

-**Design principle I hold my teams to:** a module should represent one coherent unit of infrastructure with a clean input/output contract — not just "a folder I put some resources in."
+**Design principle I hold my teams to:** a module should represent one coherent unit of infrastructure with a clean input/output contract, not just "a folder I put some resources in."
 If a module's variable list has grown past 15–20 inputs, that's usually a sign it's doing too much and should be split.

 ---

-# Part VII — count, for_each, and Dynamic Blocks
+# Part VII: count, for_each, and Dynamic Blocks

 ## 40. count